arun-1987/Arunprasath-Vijayakumar/README.md

 Total eight test cases.
 These tests were designed to achieve e2e automation which covers three major functionality areas.
 Inventory,User,Pet.
 Test will be executed in the order which matches the real time scenario.

+For mobile automation i have considered one test which is the ultimate functionality of monefy app.
+In my opinion balance calculation is high priority.
+Due to time constrain i have validated the calculated values in string format itself.